based on Reviews

 F) Psyche

-• precursors and activators of neurotransmitters (L-Tryptophan, L-Phenylalanine, L-Tyrosine, L-Histidine)
+• Precursors and activators of neurotransmitters (L-Tryptophan, L-Phenylalanine, L-Tyrosine, L-Histidine)

-• Involved in the metabolism of melatonin (SAM, L-tryptophan)
+• Involved in the metabolism of melatonin (SAM, L-Tryptophan)

 • Incorporated as protein precursors in Stress processing, hypothalamic-pituitary-adrenal axis and sleep